Nestpebble/femtofox/Femtofox_hardware/Ordering_Femtofox_PCBs.md

 5. Upload the BOM file and Pick & Place file to the relevant boxes on the next page.
 6. Check which parts you actually require, and those that are in stock.
 If an item is no longer available, it is worth reviewing the specs for the original part and finding an alternative.
 Pay special care that replacement connectors such as JST-PA (2.0mm) are used where they are called for.
 The following items require specific attention:
  - D1 and D1A are alternative parts.
 D1 is a 5V uni-directional TVS diode, and D1A is a 7V bidirectional TVS diode.
 D1 will provide some voltage limiting if the input exceeds 5V, but D1A was (at the time of release) a "basic" part, and therefore much cheaper whilst still providing ESD protection.
- - If neither D1 nor D1A is required, then D
+ - If neither D1 nor D1A is required, then D2 and D3 may be used to provide ESD and some over-voltage protection.
+If
  - PHR1/PHL1 and SHR1/SHL1 are pin headers and socket headers respectively.
 They cannot be soldered at the same time, so pick one.
  -
  - 2.54mm pin headers for UART2, UART4 and I2C are offered as an option, or 2.00mm pin headers are available in the same physical space.